AromaKitsune/aromakitsune.github.io/pages/3DS-Home-Menu-UI-Layout-Customization.md

 permalink: /3DS-Home-Menu-UI-Layout-Customization
 ---

-A guide for customizing the Home Menu UI layout on the Nintendo 3DS.
+A guide for customizing the Home Menu UI layout (BCLYT) on the Nintendo 3DS.

 ---